I’ve never been much of a gift giver.

 And now that I’ve established that I am the last person on earth to be recommending fabulous gifts for writers, you should probably click off my website and read another blog by someone more qualified.

 Here are my thoughts on the 15 most fabulous gifts for writers.

 N.B.: If you’re as worried as I am about the environment, a possible workaround is to offset the carbon emissions by planting trees.

 The 15 most fabulous gifts to give to a writer you love

 - A Jane Austen cushion cover: I’ve read Pride and Prejudice ten times.
 If the writer in your life loves Jane Austen, he or she needs one of these.
 Or you could splurge on some Merimekko cushions instead.
 Their patterns inspire mucho creativity.
 (Mucho means mucho in Finnish.)

 - A houseplant: Plants make indoor spaces look more inviting and help filter the air.
 Every time you breathe you are feeding them.
 Give your writer friend a potted cutting from one of your own plants or buy one at the local nursery.
 Plants make fabulous gifts for writers.
 Just choose a species that is easy to take care of, so writerly distraction doesn’t lead to unintentional planticide.

 - Fair-trade organic chocolate: Chocolate sharpens the mind, gives a hit of caffeine, and lights up reward centers in the brain.
 Dark chocolate is rumored to have myriad other health benefits though some of us prefer milk (raises hand).
 My husband’s favorites are all so expensive we don’t ever actually eat them: Domori, Michel Cluizel, Vosges.
 Our local chocolatier is less pricey and pretty good: Lillie Belle Farms.
 Or go for a gag gift and get some of these disgusting brain lollipops, jelly-filled gummy brains, or Shakespeare insult gum.

 - Writer’s block soap: Soap is another gift I like because—even though it may not actually be necessary (think: no ’poo)—soap is experiential.
-Writers are too busy creating to take showers, so a bar of soap makes for a good reminder.
+Moreover, writers are too busy creating to take showers, so a sassy bar of soap makes for a good reminder.
 Just kidding.
 But soap makes is definitely on my A list of fabulous gifts for writers.